openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Image change detection allows us to understand differences in the landscape--or more correctly, in the satellite images taken of the landscape--over time.
 There are many questions that change detection methods can help answer, including “When did deforestation take place?” and “How much forest area has been converted to agriculture in the past 5 years?”

 Most methods for change detection use algorithms backed by statistical methods to extract and compare information in the satellite images.
 To conduct change detection then, we need multiple mosaics or images, each one representing a point in time.
 Here, we will describe how to detect change between two dates using a simple model, however this theory can be expanded to include more dates.
-In addition, we’ll describe time series analysis, which generally looks at longer periods of time.
+In addition, we'll describe time series analysis, which generally looks at longer periods of time.

 The objective of this module is to become associated with methods of detecting change for an area of interest using the SEPAL platform.
 This will build upon and incorporate what we have covered in the previous modules including: creating mosaics, creating training samples, and classifying imagery.
 This module is split into two exercises.
 The first addresses change detection using two dates, and the second more advanced methods using time series analysis with the BFAST algorithm and LandTrendr.
 At the end of this module you will know how to conduct a two-date change detection in SEPAL, have a basic understanding of the BFAST tool in SEPAL, and be familiar with TimeSync and LandTrendr.